-Sometimes employers include 'exclusivity clauses' in their employees' contracts.
-These clauses are to stop the employee from either:
+Sometimes employers include 'exclusivity clauses' in contracts.
+These clauses are to stop a worker from either:

 If someone's on a zero-hours contract